GCuser99/tbXLLerator/README.md

 ### Notes

-- The `.xll` must match Excel's bitness — this framework currently targets 64-bit only
+- The `.xll` must match Excel's bitness
 - Excel must be fully closed before replacing or updating the `.xll` file

----

-## Limitations

-This has not yet been tested on a 32-bit version of Excel.

 ---

 ## License